croxton/ee_zen_garden/README.md

 ### The sample project

-You will be building a simple blog, adapted from the open-source 'Clean blog' bootstrap theme by [startbootstrap.com](startbootstrap.com).
+You task is to build the templates for a simple blog, adapted from the open-source 'Clean blog' bootstrap theme by [startbootstrap.com](startbootstrap.com).

 Check it out here: [http://croxton.github.io/ee_zen_garden](http://croxton.github.io/ee_zen_garden)